hlaueriksson/LoFuUnit/README.md

 # Troubleshooting

-If you something like this:
+If you see something like this:

 ```
 LoFuUnit.InconclusiveLoFuTestException : Invocation of test method 'when_Assert_on_inconclusive_test_method' aborted.
 One or more test functions are inconclusive.
 Test functions must be parameterless, and cannot use variables declared at test method scope.
 Please review the following local functions: